batool77y/Automated-attendance-intelligence-dashboard-/README.md

 # Automated-attendance-intelligence-dashboard-
 Interactive Power BI dashboard providing insights into student attendance trends and patterns.
 Attendance data analysis and visualization using Power BI with clear, interactive insights.
 A Power BI-based dashboard to explore and understand student attendance behavior.

-# Attendance Power BI Dashboard

-This project is a Power BI dashboard created to analyze and visualize student attendance data.

 ## Features
 - Interactive dashboard
 - Attendance trends and patterns